MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 If you already know how Microsoft Edge extension AppXs are created, you can skip to [Using ManifoldJS to package extension](./using-manifoldjs-to-package-extensions.md) to learn how to use a Node.js based tool to do all of this for you!

 > [!NOTE]
 > Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
-[Reach out to us](http://aka.ms/extension-request) with your requests to be a part of the Windows Store, and we’ll consider you for a future update.
+Once you've created, packaged and tested your extension, please submit a request on our [extension submission form](http://aka.ms/extension-request).